LinuSundaresan/LinuSundaresan/README.md

 - 👋 Hi, I’m @LinuSundaresan
 - 👀 I’m interested in PHP, Laravel, Codeigniter etc
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on CI
 - 📫 You can rech me on linusundaresan@gmail.com